mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.markdown

 ## Summary

-Dear readers, are you still we me after long lecture with not so easy to digest Scala code?
+Dear readers, are you still with me after long lecture with not so easy to digest Scala code?

 My final thoughts about Kafka Streams: